mattheu/MinQueue/readme.md

 ## Issues ##

 * Does not work if you enqueue your styles using the wp_print_styles action.
-I know it sounds right! see http://codex.wordpress.org/Plugin_API/Action_Reference/wp_print_styles
+I know this sounds like the right place to do it but you should be using the wp_enqueue_scripts action instead! see http://codex.wordpress.org/Plugin_API/Action_Reference/wp_print_styles

 ## Reasons for writing this plugin. ##